 The SSRI Lawsuit: Antidepressants and Pregnancy

 Autism and serious birth defects have been tied to use of selective serotonin reuptake inhibitors (SSRIs), commonly prescribed to treat depression and anxiety disorders.
 Alleging that the drug manufacturers failed to warn doctors and patients of the increased risk, the growing SSRI lawsuit seeks compensation for innocent victims.
-Our San Diego, CA, law firm is representing clients whose children have suffered adverse effects from SSRIs.
+Our San Diego, CA, law firm is representing clients who have experienced side effects or whose children have suffered adverse effects from SSRIs.
 If your baby was diagnosed with a birth defect or your child has autism, please contact our personal injury attorneys today to schedule a free consultation.

 SSRIs work by blocking the brain’s reabsorption of serotonin, a natural mood enhancer.
 Since the late 1980s, these medications have been an increasingly popular treatment for mood disorders.
 SSRIs are also commonly prescribed for the off-label treatment of symptoms from a number of physical and psychological conditions, including obsessive-compulsive disorder, arthritis, and irritable bowel syndrome.